Skip to main content

 The Last Word

-Since they're in the news, I was going to include some snarky topical jokes about Prince Harry and his cable TV actress wife.
+Since they're in the news, I was going to include some snarky topical jokes about Prince Harry and his TV actress wife.
 But they're so awful, I don't even want to think about them, and everyone can make up their own jokes by now.
 So just insert your own joke here and we'll move on.

 Among the film and TV names who passed away this year was national treasure Bernard Cribbins.
 Cribbins was one of those familiar faces not associated with anything in particular, because he did everything - sketch shows, Hitchcock thrillers, Peter Sellers comedies, family films, Hammer horror, childrens' TV, Carry On films and Doctor Who (both the film and TV versions).